Guangxiao-Hu/Guangxiao-Hu.github.io/_pages/professional.md

 ## Reviewer for:
 * Journals:
-	Sustainable Production and Consumption, Science of The Total Environment, Environmental Research Letters
+	Sustainable Production and Consumption, Science of The Total Environment, Environmental Research Letters, Environmental Research: Energy

 ## More
 * Member, American Geophysical Union (AGU)